 How to get there: It’s just a five-minute walk from Scarborough train station.

 Other attractions: If you need more fun after Coney Island, look no further than Luna Park: a mini theme park with Ferris wheels and rides.

 Merrivale Old Penny Arcade will be unlike any other you’ve visited.
 While the local Gold Rush Amusement Arcade reminds some people of their holidays growing up, Merrivale will take you back even further.
 Part of the Great Yarmouth model village, it features arcade machines from before most visitors were born, all contained in wooden cabinets with 1950s (and slightly creepy) drawn-on backgrounds.
 The coolest thing about the arcade is that all 50 machines only take old pennies, which were much larger than the current type.
 If it proves anything, it’s that you don’t need high-tech games and gadgets to have fun.

 How to get there: It’s just a ten-minute walk from Great Yarmouth train station.

 Other attractions: Pleasure Beach is just a two-minute walk away, right in the middle of Great Yarmouth beach.
 Swap between 1950s arcade machines and modern rollercoasters within minutes.

-If you’re planning a trip to a classic seaside amusement arcade in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to a classic seaside amusement arcade in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.